• Skip to main content

 • Scapulothoracic joint

-All of these joints work together for a smooth functioning of the shoulder.
-The shoulder dislocation occurs at the glenohumeral joint.
+All of these joints work together for the smooth functioning of the shoulder.
+The shoulder dislocation is commonly used term for dislocation at the glenohumeral joint.

 [Read anatomy of shoulder joint]

-Stability of the shoulder joint is maintained mainly by the glenohumeral ligaments and the joint capsule.
-Other factors are the rotator cuff muscles, the negative intra-articular pressure, and the bony/cartilaginous anatomy.
+The stability of the shoulder joint is maintained mainly by the glenohumeral ligaments and the joint capsule.
+Other factors are the rotator cuff muscles [supraspinatus, infraspinatus, subscapularis, and teres minor] the negative intra-articular pressure, and the bony/cartilaginous anatomy.

 The inferior glenohumeral ligament is the most important ligament for shoulder stability [and is most commonly injured in an anterior shoulder dislocation]

-Initial dislocation requires quite a forceful mechanism.
-But recurrent dislocations may occur with trivial forces such as combing the hair because the limb reaches in a position where it becomes easier to dislocate.
+Initial dislocation requires quite a force.
+But recurrent dislocations may occur with trivial forces such as combing the hair [overhead abduction].
+That causes the limb to reaching a position where it becomes easier to dislocate.

 Types of Shoulder Dislocation

-Dislocation of the shoulder can be of following types
+Dislocation of the shoulder can be of the following types depending on the position of the head of the humerus relative to glenoid cavity.

 Anterior Shoulder Dislocation

-Anterior shoulder dislocations usually result from abduction, extension, and external rotation of shoulders such as throwing an overhead ball or a volleyball spike.
-Fall on an outstretched hand is also a cause.
+Anterior shoulder dislocation usually results from abduction, extension, and external rotation of shoulder such as throwing an overhead ball or a volleyball spike.
+Fall on an outstretched hand could also be a cause.

-In this, the humeral head is forced out of the glenohumeral joint, rupturing or detaching the anterior capsule from its attachment to the head of the humerus or from its insertion to the edge of the glenoid fossa with or without lateral detachment.
+The humeral head is forced out of the glenohumeral joint, rupturing or detaching the anterior capsule from the head of the humerus or the edge of the glenoid fossa with or without lateral detachment.

 Posterior Shoulder Dislocation

-Posterior dislocations are caused by severe internal rotation and adduction and can occur due to electrocution or seizure and may be caused by strength imbalance of the rotator cuff muscles.
+Posterior dislocations are caused by severe internal rotation and adduction.
+These can occur due to electrocution or seizure.
+An imbalance and may be caused by strength imbalance of the rotator cuff muscles.
 It is a relatively uncommon injury.

 A fall on an outstretched arm or direct blow is also known to cause posterior dislocation.
 Occasionally, a severe direct blow may cause a posterior dislocation.